ONE of Tamworth’s best-loved parks is hoping to claim gold, in a Heart of England in Bloom category.

 Wigginton Park entered the awards as a large park of more than 20 hectares.
 Its entry has been led by the Friends of Wigginton Park, with the support of Tamworth Borough Council.

-It was a grey and rainy day as the judges, Emma Sibbing and David Tipping, arrived on Wednesday July 26 to take a tour of the park.
-But that didn’t spoil their enjoyment and appreciation of the Georgian parkland surrounded by Giant Redwood and other well-established specimen trees.
+It was a beautiful summer’s day as the judges, Emma Sibbing and David Tipping, arrived on Thursday, August 2, to take a tour of the Georgian parkland surrounded by Giant Sequoia, Cedar and other well-established specimen trees.

 Chair of the Friends of Wigginton Park, Richard Kingstone, said: “It’s a great honour to be able to enter the Heart of England in Bloom parks category again.
 Anyone who has visited Wigginton Park will know just how amazing it is.
 The park is unique, not just in Tamworth, but in the country.